sumedhbetgeri/Multilingual_Companion-/README.md

 There is a need for a **single, offline-launchable desktop tool** that:

 - Translates text between a wide range of languages instantly.
-- Speaks the translation aloud in the target language’s pronunciation.
+- Speaks the translation aloud in the target language's pronunciation.
 - Stays simple enough for non-technical users to operate.

 ---